vkmaurya09/API-Redis/README.md

 # API-Redis!

-Used Twelve Data API to fetch data and saved in redis.
+Used "Twelve Data"(RapidApi) API to fetch stock quotes and saved in redis.